• Skip to primary navigation

 Nutrition Information: The information shown is an estimate provided by an online nutrition calculator and is not a substitute for a the advice of a professional nutritionist.

-Filed Under: All Recipes, Chicken, Colombia, Cooking Light, Entertaining, main course, Most Popular Recipes, Soup, South America, Stew Tagged With: dairy-free, gluten-free
+Filed Under: All Recipes, Chicken, Cooking Light, Dinner, Entertaining, Most Popular Recipes, Soup, South America, Stew Tagged With: dairy-free, gluten-free

 Reader Interactions